 After bass traps, the second important acoustic treatment item is Acoustic panels.
 They are glued on the walls to scatter and observe the sound reflections and prevent them to come into the mic as well as mix into the monitor’s sound.

 They come into several shapes and sizes.
-The all you need to examine your room and then search for the best size and shape.
+All you need to examine your room and then search for the best size and shape.

 However, buying in sets is always cheap and better than buying them separately.

-Diffusers are another type of acoustic panels which are especially used to diffuse the sound reflections and keep your room clean from unwanted reflections.
-You can setup them just behind you on the wall so that the sound directly coming from the monitors collide with the diffusers and do not come back to the monitor system.
+Diffusers are another type of acoustic panels that are especially used to diffuse the sound reflections and keep your room clean from unwanted reflections.
+You can set up them just behind you on the wall so that the sound directly coming from the monitors collide with the diffusers and do not come back to the monitor system.

 As diffusers are made of wooden material and need some extra work they are costly than bass traps and acoustic panels.